Traveling on Horseback: Length, Distance, and Time Limits

 The Akhal-Teke, a horse originating in Turkmenistan, is especially well-known for its ability to weather the extremes.
 In 1935 a group of riders on Akhal-Tekes rode 2,500 miles from Ashgabat to Moscow in 84 days.
 This included 3 days crossing 235 miles of desert without water.

 Finally, the Anglo-Arabian, a crossbreed between an Arabian and a Thoroughbred, is at the top of the list due to the characteristics inherited from the horses it was bred from.
-Slightly larger in size, the Anglo-Arabian combines the endurance of Arabians with the speed and agility of Thoroughbreds to create a unique horse perfectly suited for long-distance travel.
+Slightly larger in size, the Anglo-Arabian combines Arabians’ endurance with Thoroughbreds’ speed and agility to create a unique horse perfectly suited for long-distance travel.

 Horse breed affects distance they can travel (1)